device42/device42-docs/docs/auto-discovery/linux-unix-server-auto-discovery.md

 **Discovery Target(s)**: Specify FQDN or IP of discovery target(s).
 If using FQDN, Device42 must be configured to resolve the DNS.
 **Port**: This will be 22 by default.
 Only change this if you have a different ssh port configured.
 **Use telnet if SSH port is closed**: Fall back to telnet (port 23) if SSH port is found to be closed.
-**Collect database server information**: Select this option to discover MYSQL and Oracle database servers.
+**Collect database server information**: Select this option to discover Oracle database servers.
 **Database Username/Password(s)**: Username/Password with database server permissions.
 **ADM Sampling Interval**: Off or sampling interval in minutes or hours.
 **Enable Resource Utilization Tracking for Device(s)**: Optionally enable the collection of resource utilization metrics from discovered devices.